HCPSS/school-messenger-help/_posts/2014-02-17-editorial-process.markdown

 > This gets a story out the instant it's available, and allows you to link to it in your weekly newsletter

 All news items are pushed to the HCPSS Mobile App when they are published on your website.
-Keeping news content on the school sites also allows web managers to post YouTube embeds, images, and additional documents that would've have been possible in an email.
+Keeping news content on the school sites also allows web managers to post YouTube embeds, images, and additional documents that would not have been possible in an email.

 Web Managers should be pretty familiar with this process, and can send newsletter editors a link once a news item is posted.

-If web managers need a refresher on adding news items, they can [view our documentation](http://hcpss.github.io/schoolsites-help/news/2014/07/15/news-messages/).
+If web managers need a refresher on adding news items, they can [view our documentation](http://hcpss.github.io/schoolsites-help/news/2016/12/09/adding-news/).

 ### The Mobile Application

 More than 8,000 families have kids in more than one school.
-The Mobile Application allows news content from multiple schools to live in one place without the distraction of other messages, so all content displayed relates directly to HCPSS schools.
+The Mobile Application allows news content from multiple schools to live in one place without the distraction of other messages.

 <img src = "/school-messenger-help/images/editorial-process/mobile-application.png">

-As soon as news content gets posted to a school's website, it begins to push to the application.
+As soon as news content gets posted to a school's website, it begins to push to the application as a full news feed.

 ### The Weekly Newsletter

-After a link is established on your site, then it's ready to be shared.
+After a link is established on your site it's ready to be immediately shared.

 Type up a one to three sentence blurb in your newsletter to give readers some context about the article.
 Try following up the blurb with a "read more" or "find out more" link to the full content.